timwu64/Deep-Reinforcement-Learning--Robotic-Continuous-Control/README.md

    `pip install .`

-   `pip install torchsummary`

-### Play it as a human agent
-- `play` folder contains the manual game play enviornment installation dependencies Follow the instructions in the Jupyter notebook `play.ipynb` in the play folder to play the game,

-  Spend a couple of minutes to move around and collect some yellow bananas.

 ### Explore the Environment and Run it
 - After you have followed the instructions above, open `Continuous_Control.ipynb` and and follow the instructions to learn how to use the Python API to control the agent.